 Annegret Kramp-Karrenbauer has been CDU Chairwoman since December 2018 and additionally took over the Federal Ministry of Defense in July 2019.
 She was born in Völklingen in 1962 and has been a member of the CDU since 1981.
 In 1999 she moved into the Saarland state parliament, and in 2000 she became the first female Minister of the Interior in Germany.
 After the 2017 federal elections, she gave up the state office in Saarbrücken in favour of a party office as CDU Secretary-General in Berlin.
 She is married and has three children.

-Born in 1961, he is considered a close confidant of Chancellor Angela Merkel - and is even being considered a candidate for her succession.
+Minister President of North Rhine-Westphalia and candidate for the presidency of the CDU.
+Born in 1961, he is considered a close confidant of Chancellor Angela Merkel.
+If he wins the race for the CDU presidency, he could be nominated as the Union's candidate for chancellor and thus for her succession.
 Laschet leads a black-yellow coalition in Düsseldorf.
-Laschet studied law, worked as a journalist for several years and started his political career in 1979 when he joined the CDU.
-In 2012 he became chairman of the NRW CDU.
-Laschet was member of the German and European Parliament as well as state minister in NRW.
-Since 2017 he is head of the state government.
+He studied law and worked as a journalist.
+In 1979 he joined the CDU, in 2012 he became chairman of the NRW-CDU.
+Laschet was a member of the Bundestag and the European Parliament as well as state minister in NRW.
+Since 2017 he has been head of the state government.

 Gerd Müller (CSU) has been German Development Minister since 2013.
 Prior to that he was Parliamentary State Secretary in the Ministry of Agriculture.
 In his policy, Müller focuses, among other things, on reform partnerships with countries that have made economically promising developments in recent years.
 He was born in 1955 in Krumbach, Swabia.

-When he joined the CSU in 1983 at the age of 16, he hung a poster of Franz Josef Strauss over his bed at home in Nuremberg.
-At 27 he moved into the Bavarian State Parliament, at 36 he became CSU Secretary General, and at 40 he became State Minister; first for Federal and European Affairs, then for Environment and Health and finally for Finance.
-In March 2018, Söder - like his idol Strauß - rose to become Bavarian Minister President.
+When Markus Söder joined the CSU in 1983 at the age of 16, he hung a poster of Franz Josef Strauss over his bed at home in Nuremberg.
+At 27 he moved into the Bavarian State Parliament, at 36 he became CSU Secretary General, and at 40 he became State Minister; first for European Affairs, then for Environment and Health and finally for Finance.
+In March 2018, Söder - like his idol Strauß - rose to the position of Bavarian Minister President.
 After the state elections in autumn, he formed a coalition with the free voters.
-In the meantime, Söder, born in 1967, is also chairman of the CSU.
+Since the beginning of 2019, Söder has also been chairman of the CSU.
+The Corona crisis at the latest has made him an actor in federal politics.

 born in 1958, is not a person with a marked appearance: "Poor, but clean" is Lower Saxony, the state he has ruled since 2013.
 The lawyer and SPD politician says such things with a very small smile, in which truth is like irony.
 This reserved manner has earned him re-election - in times of the SPD crisis - and is also appreciated at Volkswagen, where he sits on the supervisory board.